“One of the world’s most advanced production turbos”

 For 1984, Pontiac’s top-of-the-line Sunbird S/E gained a new turbocharged motor along with a minor front-end revision and clear fog lamps.

 The S/E‘s new engine was an LA5 150 bhp 1.8 liter/110 ci inline four with a Garrett turbocharger and fuel injection.
 It was paired with a standard four-speed manual gearbox, with a three-speed automatic optional for $320.
-With the standard powertrain, 0-60 came in about nine seconds—class-competitive in 1984.
-Fuel economy ratings were 25 city/36 highway by the standards of the day (20/26 by today’s standards).
+With the standard powertrain, Car and Driver recorded a 0-60 time in 8.3 seconds—class-competitive in 1984.
+Fuel economy ratings were 25 city/36 highway by the day’s standards (20/26 by today’s measures).
 The Sunbird’s 13.5-gallon gas tank meant that owners could expect a range of 280 to 370 miles with a 10% fuel reserve.

 Exterior options included a power glass sunroof ($300) and a louvered rear sunshade ($199).
 Inside, custom air conditioning, electronic cruise control, and Lear Siegler bucket seats ($400) were available.

-I wrote about the last of the previous-generation Sunbird’s here.
-Other J platform cars I have covered this blog include the 1982 Cadillac Cimarron sedan, the 1988 Cadillac Cimarron sedan, and the 1986 Chevrolet Cavalier Z24 coupe.
-I will not ignore Buick and Oldsmobile forever.
+I wrote about the last of the previous-generation Sunbirds here.
+Other J-platform cars I have covered this blog include the 1984 Buick Skyhawk coupe, the 1982 Cadillac Cimarron sedan, the 1988 Cadillac Cimarron sedan, the 1986 Chevrolet Cavalier Z24 coupe, and the 1985 Oldsmobile Firenza ES sedan.